M1870 Italian Vetterli: M1870

 Italian state arsenals began producing the Vetterli from 1871.
 Rifles with varying differences were produced until the design was standardized in 1874.
 Five versions of the single-shot Vetterli were produced.
 The first of these were the infantry rifle and the cavalry carbine.
 A short rifle for special troops was introduced at some point before 1875.
 In the 1880s, variants of the carbine would be specially made for the Carabinieri and Corazzieri.
 In 1881, the rear sight would be replaced with the Vecchi sight.

+M1870/82

+In 1882, the Italian Navy adopted the Vetterli-Bertoldo, a tube magazine conversion.

 M1870/87

 From 1887 until 1896, the Italian Army converted M1870s into a four-shot repeating rifle, based on the system designed by Italian artillery captain, G. Vitali.
 This conversion added a box magazine fed from a steel and wood charger holding four cartridges, in the same caliber (10.4x47R mm) as before.
 The clip is pressed into the magazine, until the last round catches under the Cartridge retainer, and then the clip is withdrawn using the "pull string" in the top wooden frame of the clip.
 Clips of cartridges were supplied in a soldered sheet steel box, holding six clips.
 In 1890, the rear sight would again be modified to account for the smokeless version of the 10.4mm ammunition.